DMJTax/restools/README.md

 Restools
-Results toolbox for Matlab.
+Results toolbox for Matlab and Python.
-Version 1.2.1
+Version 1.0.0

-New and improved.
+Ported the Results toolbox to Python.